paycentpay/paycent-sdk-eclipse/README.md

 2) Use JDK1.7 and higher version.

 After the sdk imported successfully, you can write the integration code as the sample reference.

+3) Notice:
+ add one line in AndroidManifest to avoid resumit payment order in webview:
+<pre> android:configChanges="orientation|keyboardHidden|screenSize" </pre>